irvin-vargas/global-de-challenge/README.md

 The tests include:

 - Uploading CSV files for 'departments', 'jobs', and 'hired_employees' and batch inserting data into 'departments', 'jobs', and 'hired_employees'.
-- Retrieving metrics in JSON format.
+- Retrieving the 2 reports requested in JSON format.
-- Retrieving metrics in CSV format.